NREL-Sienna/PowerNetworkMatrices.jl/docs/src/quick_start_guide.md

 # Quick Start Guide

 The data for these tutorials is provided in [PowerSystemCaseBuilder](https://github.com/nrel-sienna/PowerSystemCaseBuilder.jl).
-If you want to build your own case, take a look at the tutorial [Creating and Handling Data for Dynamic Simulations](@ref).
+If you want to build your own case, take a look at the tutorial [Creating and Handling Data for Dynamic Simulations](https://nrel-sienna.github.io/PowerSimulationsDynamics.jl/stable/tutorials/tutorial_dynamic_data/#Creating-and-Handling-Data-for-Dynamic-Simulations).

 For more details about loading data and adding more dynamic components check the [Creating a System with Dynamic devices](https://nrel-sienna.github.io/PowerSystems.jl/stable/modeler_guide/system_dynamic_data/) section of the documentation in `PowerSystems.jl`.

-For a detailed tutorial about this case visit [One Machine against Infinite Bus (OMIB) Simulation](@ref).

 ## Loading data